pradipstha/map-designs/README.md

 # map-designs
-This repo will feature maps developed for various projects as well as to full coursework requirement.
-Most, if not all were designed in ArcGIS, QGIS, or using spatial visualization libraries in R, Python, Google Earth Engine.
+This repository serves as a comprehensive portfolio of maps, meticulously crafted for a diverse range of projects and academic coursework.
+The majority of these maps, if not all, were created utilizing industry-standard Geographic Information System (GIS) software such as ArcGIS and QGIS, or through the use of spatial visualization libraries in R and Python.
+Additionally, Google Earth Engine has been employed for its advanced geospatial capabilities.

 ![enchanting_canopy](https://github.com/pradipstha/map-work/assets/7926311/bbfac855-9ed0-4963-b143-040d5001f887)
 ![pop_canvas](https://github.com/pradipstha/map-work/assets/7926311/7defc1e6-fa8a-499b-8f8d-385f6a9e3706)